n9077911/LifeSplat-UI/README.md

 ## Running in a local server
-Ensure http-server is installed 'npm install --global http-server' From the project directory run `http-server build` This runs the build directory at localhost:8080
+Ensure http-server is installed `npm install --global http-server`

+From the project directory run `http-server build`

+This runs the build directory at localhost:8080